kudobuilder/kudo/keps/0021-kudo-upgrade.md

     - Continue migrating CRDs
     - Start new version of manager
 - New manager fails to start
-  - Only available option here would be to downgrade?
+  - Only available option here would be to roll back?
 - Migration of prerequisites fails
   - Very case specific failure cases here, i.e. a namespace already exists, some permission is missing
+  - These cases should all be checkable before the upgrade starts

 TODO: Security implications